tidyverse/tidyverse.org/content/packages.md

     <img class="package-image" src="/images/hex-dplyr.png" alt=""></img>
     <div class="package-info">
       <h3><a href="http://dplyr.tidyverse.org/">dplyr</a></h3>
-      <p>dplyr provides a grammar of data manipulation, providing a consistent set of verbs that solve the most common data manipulation challenges. <a href="http://dplyr.tidyverse.org/">Learn more ...</a></p>
+      <p>dplyr provides a grammar of data manipulation, providing a consistent set of verbs that solve the most common data manipulation challenges. <a href="http://dplyr.tidyverse.org/" aria-hidden="true">Learn more ...</a></p>
     </div>
   </div>
   <div class="package">
     <img class="package-image" src="/images/hex-tidyr.png" alt=""></img>
     <div class="package-info">
       <h3><a href="http://tidyr.tidyverse.org/">tidyr</a></h3>
       <p>tidyr provides a set of functions that help you get to tidy data.
-Tidy data is data with a consistent form: in brief, every variable goes in a column, and every column is a variable. <a href="http://tidyr.tidyverse.org/">Learn more ...</a></p>
+Tidy data is data with a consistent form: in brief, every variable goes in a column, and every column is a variable. <a href="http://tidyr.tidyverse.org/" aria-hidden="true">Learn more ...</a></p>
     </div>
   </div>
   <div class="package">
     <img class="package-image" src="/images/hex-readr.png" alt=""></img>
     <div class="package-info">
       <h3><a href="http://readr.tidyverse.org/">readr</a></h3>
       <p>readr provides a fast and friendly way to read rectangular data (like csv, tsv, and fwf).
-It is designed to flexibly parse many types of data found in the wild, while still cleanly failing when data unexpectedly changes. <a href="http://readr.tidyverse.org/">Learn more ...</a></p>
+It is designed to flexibly parse many types of data found in the wild, while still cleanly failing when data unexpectedly changes. <a href="http://readr.tidyverse.org/" aria-hidden="true">Learn more ...</a></p>
     </div>
   </div>
   <div class="package">